alaattinyilmaz/risk-game/README.md

-# risk-game
+# RISKBudur

-This is a javascript based implementation of risk strategy board game.
+RISKBudur is a turn based strategy and board game engine that allows to play 2 to 6 people.
+This game has several customizable map options as Easy, Medium and Hard.
+Also, it allows people to chat in lobby page and game page.
+People can join in rooms in order to play in realtime.

 ![Risk Game](https://serving.photos.photobox.com/4967175768c6285a6ca23041ad26353f3170c445ea842808e0bd23c1a80ec95abedc0ba5.jpg)